-At the core of our focus here at OrderSpace is simplicity.
+At the core of our focus here at Orderspace is simplicity.
 You will find this in everything we do, from our marketing site and our pricing plans, all the way through to the user experience.

 This gives the user everything they need to place orders quickly and easily, and they never have to refer to any other documentation.
 Confirming the order is also fuss-free and fast.

 So how could you simplify your order process?
-If you're not using OrderSpace that is obviously one option we would love you to try but, aside from this, can you look at your current ways of working and streamline things?
+If you're not using Orderspace that is one option we would love you to try but, aside from this, can you look at your current ways of working and streamline things?
 You could find some great inspiration from all of these previous posts:

 Make Life Easy For Your Stockists

 Efficient Order Processing in Five Simple Steps